 Status of Permit Applications: Keep the North Shore Country addressed the endangered bat aspects of the project in a contested case at the DLNR, with hearings held August 7 and 8, 2017.
 On November 1, 2017, the DLNR’s contested case hearing officer Yvonne Y. Izu, Esq. recommended the Board of Land and Natural Resources deny the Na Pua Makani Wind Farm’s application for an incidental take license Hearing Officer Recommends Board Deny License.
 Without fixing the fatal flaws such as rejecting the wind farm’s proposed habitat mitigation and requiring the wind farm to shut down to avoid bat take, the Board of Land and Natural Resources approved the wind farm’s permit on May 15, 2018.
-Keep the North Shore Country is appealing this decision (so now the State’s attorney gets to defend the State in a decision they’d recommended against).
+Keep the North Shore Country is appealing this decision in the State court system – the case would be resolved some time in 2020 or 2021.

 Keep the North Shore Country